 IMAP Mailboxes Path:

-Storage of Eudora emails is done in MBOX (.mbx) files.
-Individual files for separate mailbox is created.
-For e.g. for Inbox, In.mbx file is creates and for Junk, Junk.mbx file is created.
+In Eudora, the emails are saved as MBOX files with .mbx file extension.
+It creates an individual file for each mailbox e.g. for Inbox, it creates “In.mbx file”, and for Junk, the “Junk.mbx” file is created.
 It must be noted that Eudora saves the attachments in separate “attach” directory.
-Same is done to the embedded images (images which appear within the messages) which are stored in a separate “embedded” directory.
-Investigators should also follow other files available like mailbox directories and additional file types.
+The same is done to the embedded images (images that appear within the messages).
+These images are stored in a separate “embedded” directory.
+Investigators should also follow other files available as the mailbox directories and additional file types.

-Mailbox: The most important source for evidence is the emails which are stored as mailboxes in the form of .MBX files.
-Mailbox is a string of emails so all the emails belonging to same folder are stored in same file.
-The associated files with similar names but different extensions will be available as; .toc, .inf, etc. In and Out mailboxes will be stored in top level Eudora directory for POP accounts, and for IMAP accounts, below few levels in Eudora >> IMAP >> Dominant directory.
+Mailbox: The most important source to extract the evidence are emails stored in mailbox folders with .mbx file extension.
+Mailbox is a string of emails, so emails belonging to the same folder stores in the same file.
+The associated files with similar names but different extensions will be available as .toc, .inf, etc. Besides mailboxes, they will store in the top level Eudora directory for POP accounts, and IMAP accounts.
+Below are few levels available in Eudora >> IMAP >> Dominant directory.